Innovation et gestion de programmes synchronisée et collaborative pour les nouveaux programmes

 As ZKW helps its customers develop unique features based on cutting-edge technologies, it is tied into the process chain at an early stage.
 Research and development projects are frequently carried out exclusively for, and in close cooperation with, customers.
 Each product entails an enormous amount of information on all of its parts as well as the development path.

-This is why in July, 2007, ZKW implemented Teamcenter® software from Siemens PLM Software as its corporate information base for administration and management of all digital design data.
+This is why in July, 2007, ZKW implemented Teamcenter® software from Siemens Digital Industries Software as its corporate information base for administration and management of all digital design data.
 The deployment covered 55 users.

 Aside from product data, information related to the items is also managed using Teamcenter, including the required injection molding tools, some of which are designed and built to ZKW requirements by external suppliers.